 Document Status

 Date of Next Review Ongoing Responsibility Policy Committee

 Date of Policy Adoption by Governing Body

-May 2020 Signed Sarah Chappell Headteacher
+July 2020 for September 2020 implementation Signed Sarah Chappell Headteacher

 Signed Ben Bow Chair of Govern

 We aim for Hemingbrough CP School to be a place of excellence where children can achieve their best in their academic, creative, personal and physical development.
 We are a caring school where children and adults feel they can make a contribution and are valued as individuals.
 We strive to create and maintain close partnership between children, parents and staff so as to develop children who will be lifelong learners and responsible citizens.